 The corner table

-The Corner Table is a Newton, NC soup kitchen that serves nutritious meals to any men, women and children in need.
+The Corner Table is a hunger ministry just half a block away from the church property that serves delicious & nutritious meals to anyone who is hungry.
+The Corner Table hosts a soup kitchen, a backpack program, and a frozen meal program.
 First United Methodist Church members volunteer, contribute financially, and supply meals every year to those in need.
 For more information, visit www.thecornertable.org.

 Eastern Catawba Cooperative Christian Ministries (ECCCM)